Super visa (for parents and grandparents): After you apply

 We’ll tell you what to do if you need to do any of these.

-We process most applications in a few weeks or less.
-Processing times depend on the visa office and if you need to do any extra steps (listed above).
+We process most applications in a few months or less.
+Processing times depend on the visa office and on whether you need to take any extra steps (listed above).

-If your application is approved, the visa will be stamped inside your passport.
-If you’re from a visa-exempt country, we will issue you a letter to give to a border services officer when you arrive in Canada.
+If your application is approved, you will receive a letter with instructions to submit your passport to receive a visa.
+If you’re from a visa-exempt country, we’ll issue you a letter to give to a border services officer when you arrive in Canada.

 If your application is refused, we’ll send you an explanation.